-In the Year 11 course, students undertake at least TWO case studies.
+In the Year 11 course, students undertake at least two case studies.

-- One case study must be from Egypt, Greece, Rome or Celtic Europe, and - One case study must be from Australia, Asia, the Near East or the Americas.
+- One case study must be from Egypt, Greece, Rome or Celtic Europe. - One case study must be from Australia, Asia, the Near East or the Americas.

-The course requires study from at least two of the following areas:
+In the Year 12 course, students study from at least two of the following areas.

-- Egypt
+- Egypt.

-- Near East
+- Near East.

-- China
+- China.

-- Greece
+- Greece.

 - Rome.